-This post shares a mix of time-tested, unconventional, and research-backed tips for improving your health and well-being.
+Are you keen to change your outlook and consider a fresh perspective for a happier life?
+This post highlights a mix of time-tested, unconventional, and research-backed tips and lessons for improving your happiness, health and well-being.

 Steve Jobs once said, “Remembering that I'll be dead soon is the most important tool I've ever encountered to help me make the big choices in life."